seborama/fuego/README.md

 ### Concurrency

 Concurrent streams are challenging to implement owing to ordering issues in parallel processing.
 At the moment, the view is that the most sensible approach is to delegate control to users.
-Multiple **ƒ**___uego___ streams can be created and data distributed across as desired.
-This empowers users of **ƒ**___uego___ to implement the desired behaviour of their pipelines.
+Multiple ___ƒuego___ streams can be created and data distributed across as desired.
+This empowers users of ___ƒuego___ to implement the desired behaviour of their pipelines.

 `Stream` has some methods that fan out (e.g. `ForEachC`).
 See the [godoc](http://godoc.org/github.com/seborama/fuego) for further information and limitations.

 I recommend Rob Pike's slides on Go concurrency patterns:

+As a proof of concept and for facilitation, ___ƒuego___ has a `CStream` implementation to manage concurrently a collection of Streams.

 - [Go Concurrency Patterns, Rob Pike, 2012](https://talks.golang.org/2012/concurrency.slide#1)